noslouch/test-inset/README.md

 ### 3. Don’t show anything at all

-Not ideal, but if the content isn't worth clicking through to a separate page for, and can't be respresented with a static image, maybe we don't show it in the app.
+Not ideal, but if the content isn't worth clicking through to a separate page for, and can't be represented with a static image, maybe we don't show it in the app.

 ## Tracking